Bounded rationality: Background and motivation

-Anchoring and adjustment are types of heuristics that give some explanation to bounded rationality and why decision makers do not make rational decisions.
+Anchoring and adjustment heuristics give some explanation to bounded rationality and why decision makers do not make rational decisions.
 A study undertaken by Zenko et al. showed that the amount of physical activity completed by decision makers was able to be influenced by anchoring and adjustment as most decision makers would typically be considered irrational and would unlikely do the amount of physical activity instructed and it was shown that these decision makers use anchoring and adjustment to decide how much exercise they will complete.

 Other heuristics that are closely related to the concept of bounded rationality include the availability heuristic and representativeness heuristic.
 The availability heuristic refers to how people tend to overestimate the likelihood of events that are easily brought to mind, such as vivid or recent experiences.
 This can lead to biased judgments based on incomplete or unrepresentative information.
 The representativeness heuristic states that people often judge the probability of an event based on how closely it resembles a typical or representative case, ignoring other relevant factors like base rates or sample size.
-These mental shortcuts and systematic errors in thinking demonstrate how people's decision-making abilities are limited and often deviate from perfect rationality.

 Examples

-An example of bounded rationality in individuals would be a customer who made a suboptimal decision to order some food at the restaurant because they felt rushed by the waiter who was waiting beside the table.
-Another example is a trader who would make a moderate and risky decision to trade their stock due to time pressure and imperfect information of the market at that time.

-In an organisational context, a CEO cannot make fully rational decisions in an ad-hoc situation because their cognition was overwhelmed by a lot of information in that tense situation.
-The CEO also needs to take time to process all the information given to them, but due to the limited time and fast decision making needed, they will disregard some information in determining the decision.

 Bounded rationality can have significant effects on political decision-making, voter behavior, and policy outcomes.
 A prominent example of this is heuristic-based voting.
 According to the theory of bounded rationality, individuals have limited time, information, and cognitive resources to make decisions.
 In the context of voting, this means that most voters cannot realistically gather and process all available information about candidates, issues, and policies.
 Even if such information were available, the time and effort required to analyze it would be prohibitively high for many voters.
 As a result, voters often resort to heuristics, which allow voters to make decisions based on cues like party affiliation, candidate appearance, or single-issue positions, rather than engaging in a comprehensive evaluation of all relevant factors.
 For example, a voter who relies on the heuristic of party affiliation may vote for a candidate whose policies do not actually align with their interests, simply because the candidate belongs to their preferred party.